Last fact-checked: 26 February 2020

 • Karon Beach 12 m (19 km), 25 mins• Kata Beach 9 m (15 km), 20 mins• Patong Beach 9 m (15 km), 20 mins• Phuket International Airport 20 m (32 km), 30 mins

-Yes – book online or call our toll-free number.
-If you want to discuss anything about dental care in Phuket Town with us please get in touch via phone, e-mail or our online chat – we’re always here to help.
+Yes–you can schedule your appointment online any time of the day or night, at no charge to you.
+Or call our toll-free number.
+If you want to discuss anything about dental care in Phuket Town (or anywhere else), please get in touch via phone, e-mail or our online chat–we’re always here to help.